relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

     -   **Infra**:  The infra tenant is provided by the system and can be configured by the fabric administrator.
 It contains policies that manage the operation of infrastructure resources.
     -   **Management**:  The management tenant is provided by the system and can be configured by the fabric administrator.
 This tenant contains policies and resources for in-band and out-of-band configuration of fabric nodes.
 -   **Access policies**:  These policies control the operation of leaf switch access ports, which provide fabric connectivity to resources such as virtual machine hypervisors, compute devices, storage devices, and so on.
 Several access policies come built in with the ACI fabric by default.
 The fabric administrator can tweak these policies or create new ones, as necessary.
 -   **Fabric policies**:  These policies control the operation of the switch fabric ports.
-Configurations for time synchronization, routing protocol,s and domain name resolution are managed with these policies.
+Configurations for time synchronization, routing protocols, and domain name resolution are managed with these policies.
 -   **VM domains**:  Virtual machine (VM) domain group virtual machine controllers that require similar networking policies configurations.
 The APIC communicates with the VM controller to push network configurations all the way to the VM level.
 -   **Integration automation framework**:  The Layer 4 to Layer 7 service integration automation framework enables a system to respond to services coming online or going offline.
 -   **AAA policies**:  Access, authentication, and account (AAA) policies control user privileges, roles, and security for the ACI fabric.